 Guided pathways reform is a student-centered approach that can dramatically increase the number of students earning community college credentials, while closing equity gaps.
 Rather than work with a subset of students, guided pathways are a college-wide undertaking that provides a framework for integrating California-based initiatives such as SSSP, Equity, Basic Skills Transformation, the Strong Workforce Program, and California College Promise.
 The California Guided Pathways project was modeled from the American Association of Community Colleges (AACC) Pathways Project and adapted for implementation in California.
 The model helps colleges clarify paths to student end goals, helps student select and stay on path, and ensure quality learning.

-Between 15-20 California Community Colleges will be selected for the project using a competitive process including a written application, readiness assessment, and participation agreement.
-Colleges will participate in six two-day institutes, which will focus on key elements required to implement a fully-scaled pathway model which serves all students at a community college, plus receive support on the change process from expert coaches.
+Through a competitive application process, 20 California Community Colleges have been selected for the project.
+College teams are participating in six two-day institutes, which focus on key elements required to implement a fully-scaled pathway model which serves all students at a community college, plus receive support on the change process from expert coaches.